MALDIVES – INDIA RELATIONS

 His Excellency Lt.
 Gen. (Rt.)
 Anbaree Abdul Sattar Adam served as the first resident Ambassador of the Maldives to India.
 He presented his Letter of Credence to the President of India, His Excellency Dr A. P. J. Abdul Kalam on 30 November 2004.

 Maldivian Diplomatic Representatives previously accredited to India

-The Ambassador of India to the Maldives H. E. Mr Rajiv Shahare, presented his Letter of Credence to H. E. Dr Mohamed Waheed on 10 April 2013.
+The High Commissioner of India to the Maldives H. E. Mr Munu Mahawar, presented his Letter of Credence to H. E. Ibrahim Mohamed Solih, President of Maldives on 10 November 2021.